The Quiet Village

 Chelmno village in Poland.
 Site of the Kulmhof extermination camp, present day.

-Narrated by Liev Schreiber (Defiance), The Quiet Village is a four-part documentary that uncovers the untold story of Kulmhof, the first extermination camp established by the Nazi regime during the Holocaust.
-Between 1941 and 1945, at least 152,000 people, mainly Jews, were murdered there in gas vans by the SS and German Police.
-Only seven people escaped, and six survived the war.
+Narrated by Liev Schreiber (Defiance), The Quiet Village is a documentary film that uncovers the untold story of Kulmhof — the first extermination camp established by the Nazi regime during the Holocaust.
+Between 1941 and 1945, at least 152,000 people, mainly Polish Jews, were murdered there in gas vans by the SS and German Police.
+Only seven people escaped the camp, and six survived the war.
 The Quiet Village is a story of humanity and remembrance, presenting a confronting look at one of the darkest chapters in human history.

 About

-The Quiet Village features more than 40 new interviews filmed across seven countries, previously untapped audiovisual archives, and narration by acclaimed actor Liev Schreiber (Ray Donovan, Defiance).
+The Quiet Village features interviews filmed across five countries and narration by acclaimed actor Liev Schreiber.
 The documentary also features the work of several renowned actors, including Thomas Arnold (War Horse), Ben Posener (V for Vendetta), and Stefan Baumecker (Berlin Blues) who lend their voices to several significant characters in the narrative.